estevam/CMS/README.md

 | 500  | Internal Server Error |

 ### /token/refresh[POST]
-If refresh token is not expired access token will refresh
+If refresh token is not expired, access token will refresh
 #### Responses

 | Code | Description |